sethjones348/sam-fit/docs/supabase-setup-guide.md

 # Supabase Setup Guide

-This guide will help you set up Supabase for SamFit, including database schema, storage, and security policies.
+This guide will help you set up Supabase for WODsApp, including database schema, storage, and security policies.

 ## Prerequisites